vic-ma/howtodismantle.github.io/_posts/2025-09-24-Hub-Flows-IV-Peakboard-Flows-in-Production-Asynchronous-SAP-Confirmation-Processing.md

 Here's an example of how you could use a message queue with Peakboard:
 1. A user uses a Peakboard app to confirm an order.
-1. The Peakboard app sends an order confirmation to a message queue.
-The target is the company's ERP system.
+1. The Peakboard app sends an order confirmation to a Hub list, which is the message queue.
-1. The message queue processes and temporarily stores the order confirmation.
-1. The message queue sends the order confirmation to the ERP system.
+1. A Hub Flow loops over the order confirmations in the Hub list, and processes each one, sending them to the company's ERP system.

-Of course, you could do the exact same thing without a message queue, and in less steps:
+Of course, you could do the exact same thing without a message queue, and in fewer steps:
 1. A user uses a Peakboard app to confirm an order.
 1. The Peakboard app sends an order confirmation to the company's ERP system.